nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive/how-to-customize-nuxeo-drive-versioning-policy.md

 ## How to Configure the Versioning Delay or Version Increment

-You can configure two parameters of Nuxeo Drive versioning policy thanks to the extension point&nbsp;[fileSystemItemFactory](http://explorer.nuxeo.com/nuxeo/site/distribution/latest/viewContribution/org.nuxeo.drive.adapters--fileSystemItemFactory): the last edit delay until a new version is created and which version increment will occur (minor or major).
+You can configure two parameters of Nuxeo Drive versioning policy thanks to the extension point [fileSystemItemFactory](http://explorer.nuxeo.com/nuxeo/site/distribution/latest/viewContribution/org.nuxeo.drive.adapters--fileSystemItemFactory): the last edit delay until a new version is created and which version increment will occur (minor or major).

 For example, to create a major version if the document is modified 30 minutes after the last change, use this contribution: